fxpl/notebooks/README.md

  * `--loc` if the program should count the number of lines of code of the notebooks
  * `--clones` if the program should run the clone analysis
- * `--all` if all analyzes listed above should be run.
+ * `--ccc` if all analyzes listed above should be run.
 (The number of notebooks will not be presented explicitly, but is easily found by a line count of the output files.)
 The arguments can be given in any order, and several analyses can be run in the